 your camera, charger, hiking shoes, and bathing suit within arm’s reach to grasp the spontaneity of your road trip without having to dig through your luggage and toiletries on the side of the road.
 We sometimes make a list to help ensure

-we pack everything we could possibly need.
+we could possibly need.

 Pack SnacksMaybe tip 2 should mention three bags.
 Always pack snacks!
 If you pull over for a swim or sightseeing, you’ll be thankful you have snacks for an impromptu scenic picnic.
 Maybe you got off schedule during the day but want